List of cricketers who have carried the bat in international cricket

-In ODIs, there have been only 12 instances of a player carrying their bat.
+In ODIs, there have been only 13 instances of a player carrying their bat.
 The first occasion was when Grant Flower made 84—in Zimbabwe's total of 205—against England in December 1994.
 The following year, Saeed Anwar became the first player to score an ODI century while carrying his bat; he made 103 against Zimbabwe in Harare.
 England's Nick Knight surpassed Anwar's score and went on to make 125 against Pakistan in 1996.
 As of September 2023, this remains a record in the ODI format.
 Australia's Damien Martyn and England's Alec Stewart are the only other players to score a century while performing this feat in ODIs.
 Sri Lanka's Upul Tharanga became the first cricketer from his team to carry the bat when he made 112 against Pakistan in October 2017.

-In T20Is, Chris Gayle is the only player to carry his bat, doing so against Sri Lanka during the 2009 ICC World Twenty20, scoring 63 runs in West Indies' total of 101.
+In T20Is, Chris Gayle was the first player to carry his bat, doing so against Sri Lanka during the 2009 ICC World Twenty20, scoring 63 runs in West Indies' total of 101.
+As of now, only 4 players have achieved this feat in T20Is.

 Flower became the first player to achieve this feat in two different international formats when he carried his bat in a Test match against Pakistan at Bulawayo in 1998.
 Since then, Anwar, Stewart, Javed Omar (Bangladesh), Gayle, Latham and Dimuth Karunaratne (Sri Lanka) have also managed this feat.